thoughtworks/twde-datalab/README.md

     - Streamlining deployment on AWS

 The maintainers of the repository (Emma, Jin, Arif) will be happy to help you get started.
-You are also welcome to join the discussion in our Slack channel at https://tw-datalab.slack.com (use your TW mail address to sign up)
+You are also welcome to join the discussion in our Slack channel at https://tw-datalab.slack.com (simply use your TW mail address to sign up).

 Let's get started!